tomdaniels/plex-requests-api/README.md

 `v1/movie/:id`

-The movie path accepts an id, this id is to match [the MovieDB](https://www.themoviedb.org/) ID.
+The movie path expects an id, this id is to match [the MovieDB](https://www.themoviedb.org/) ID.

 - GET requests: The api will return a list of movieDB ID's.
 - POST requests: The api will add the provided ID to it's list.

 ### TV